Once a new year is in full swing, I typically take some time to reevaluate my habits and goals.

 That’s obvious, yes, but we often don’t stop to think about all of the versions of a piece of content that existed before it was published.

-It might look like it was created effortlessly.
+It might look like it was created with minimal effort.

 So, today I want to highlight what goes on in Draft Mode, especially the nonsensical nature of most drafts.